javanibble/javanibble.github.io/index.md

 - Table of Contents
 {:toc .large-only}

-Beyond Engineering is my personal blog where I write about what interests me about software engineering especially Java.
+Java Nibble is my personal blog where I am sharing my knowledge and experience related to leadership, leading teams and software architecture.
+Continuous learning is key to growth.

 ## Featured Posts
 <!--posts-->